-4.15.
-The Management Board can decide to convert a share of a certain class of ordinary shares held by the company into another class of shares.
+4.14.
+The management board can decide to convert a share of a certain class of ordinary shares held by the company into another class of shares.
 In carrying out such a conversion each share will be exchanged for one share of another class.
-The Management Board decides on conversion: The Management Board determines in a resolution of conversion: (i) which class of shares will be converted (ii) the number of shares to be converted (iii) and into which class of shares the shares will be converted.
+The management board decides on conversion: The management board determines in a resolution of conversion: (i) which class of shares will be converted (ii) the number of shares to be converted (iii) and into which class of shares the shares will be converted.
 Conversion as referred to in this paragraph cannot take place if the shares in question are subject to limited rights.
-Insofar as such a resolution of conversion leads to more shares of one class being placed than the number of that class of shares included in the authorized share capital, paragraphs 6 to 7 apply mutatis mutandis.
+Insofar as such a resolution of conversion leads to more shares of one class being placed than the number of that class of shares included in the authorized share capital, the provisions outlined in paragraphs 5-7 apply mutatis mutandis.

-4.16.
+4.15.
 The company may, with due observance of the legal provisions in this respect, grant loans with a view to any other party subscribing to or acquiring shares in the company's capital or depositary receipts thereof.